PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Character

-Character is a 8-bit unsigned integer, storing a character from the Mac OS Roman encoding.
+A character is a 8-bit unsigned integer, storing a character from the Mac OS Roman encoding.
 It spans from 0 to 255.

 ### Decoration

 A text decoration.
-This is a structure of the TextEdit API.
+It is a structure of the TextEdit API.

 Offset | Type | Content
 --- | --- | ---